 Program Support Assistant

-Katie was born in Staten Island, New York to two unhealthy parents.
-Her mother showed her from a young age that you're stronger than you think when she decided to leave an abusive marriage and travel 3000 miles away to start a new life.
+Katie was born in Staten Island, New York.
+Her mother showed her from a young age that you're stronger than you think when she decided to leave an unhealthy marriage and travel across the United States to start a new life.
 One of Katie's earliest memories is sitting on her mother's lap in the rooms of AA.
-For the next 15 years, she would witness all that life had to offer.
-From the successes, which included celebrating her mother's sober milestones which forever changed the course of her family's life, to the challenges, witnessing and being a support system to kids whose parents had been taken by the disease of addiction.
+For the next 15 years, she would witness all life had to offer.
+From the successes, including celebrating her mother's sober milestones which forever changed the course of her family's life, to the challenges, witnessing and being a support system to kids whose parents had been taken by the disease of addiction.
 Katie has always known her true purpose in life; to empower others to live their full potential.
 Her biggest inspiration is her mother who taught her the motto she would come to live by, "It's never too late to become the person you want to be."